Is Chlorine In Your Rockland Area Water A Problem?

 As a halogen, chlorine water treatment is highly efficient at ridding water of most pathogens – microorganisms in your water that can be harmful to your health.

-After storms, your municipal water center may add more chlorine to the water supply to treat potentially larger number of microorganisms due to runoff or sewage discharges.
+After storms, your municipal water center may add more chlorine to the water supply to treat potentially larger number of microorganisms due to runoff or sewage discharges. [pullquote]Higher amounts of lead and copper are leached from metal pipes that contain an increased amount of chlorine. [/pullquote]

 Though chlorine in large doses can produce harmful health effects, the amount in your water is not typically harmful.
 In addition, chlorine does something other disinfecting methods do not – it provides a residual effect.